mahsa-poorjafari/ArchViMP/README.md

-# Architectural Views of Multithreaded Programs
+# Architectural Views of Multithreaded Programs (ArchViMP)

 This is a web framework for vizualizing the Trace Files of multithreaded programs into UML-based diagrams.